 Not so Fun Facts

-- 11.7% of students had sniffed glue, breathed the contents of aerosol spray cans, or inhaled paints or sprays to get high.
+• 6.2%% of students have sniffed glue, breathed the contents of aerosol spray cans, or inhaled paints or sprays to get high at least once in their life.
 (1)

 Frequently Asked Questions